 Johannesburg - With KwaZulu-Natal having experienced flash floods on Tuesday, and Gauteng having been beaten down by severe storms on Monday, with more sure to follow as the rainy season commences, it's certainly worth brushing up on your wet weather driving skills and knowing what to do when caught in that unexpected flash flood.

-Johannesburg - With parts of South Africa experiencing some of the worst flash floods in history recently, advanced driver training company MasterDrive offers the following advice on what to do if you find yourself driving when the downpour occurs.
+Advanced driver training company MasterDrive offers the following advice on what to do if you find yourself driving in this extreme weather:

 First and foremost, avoid low-lying bridges, areas prone to flash floods or large pools of water in the road wherever possible.
 If, however, you are unable to avoid one of these situations, this is the least that you should do:

 - Estimate the depth of the water.
 Avoid driving through water which comes to the middle of your tyre.
 Even if you avoid being swept away you risk serious damage to your car.
 Most drivers risk driving through a pool of water but roads which collect water are more vulnerable to collapse and it is easy to underestimate their depth